-Led by bass-playing vocalist Greg Christensen, Creation scored with gold-selling singles ‘Carolina’ in 1972 and ‘Tell Laura I Love Her’ in 1973 and they were the first non-HMV act to win the Loxene Golden Disc.
+Led by bass-playing vocalist Greg Christensen, Creation scored with gold-selling singles ‘Carolina’ in 1972 and ‘Tell Laura I Love Her’ in 1973; with ‘Carolina’ they won the 1972 Loxene Golden Disc.
 One of Universal Booking Agency’s premier artists, they played pubs, nightclubs, town centres, schools and dance halls everywhere from Bluff to Whangarei.

 On tour with British band The Peddlers, talk turned to Creation looking for songs and the visitors presented them with an uncredited cassette of the obscure ‘Carolina’, which they adapted as their own.

 “We arranged it sort of like a mixture of Barry Ryan, Love Affair, all my influences, and we were playing it and using it as our sort of original song, I suppose,” Greg Christensen recalled.
 “It went down well and people could dance to it.

 “We were dance bands in those days, not concert bands, so we learnt everything for dances.
 We played at 21sts, weddings, dances in the hall and that sort of thing; all your music was really based on dancing.
 The industry has since invented this word ‘covers’, but everybody was doing overseas songs.

 “We had to come up with hits; we knew we had to come up with something original, but we really couldn’t write anything at that point that we thought was any good.
 We were trying to write songs, but we weren’t getting very far.”

 The genesis of Creation dates to 1967 when Greg Christensen and Peter Leef met in a fourth form science class at Marlborough Boys’ College in Blenheim.